louiseGrandjonc/louisemeta.com/content/blog/explain.md

 `(actual time=1.945..1.946 rows=1 loops=1)` means that the `seq scan` was executed once (`loops=1`), retrieved one row `rows=1` and took 1.946ms.

+Be careful about the `loops`, if the scan takes 5ms but is executed 1000 times in a loop, it can be the reason of a slow query !

 # Conclusion

 Now it's time to understand the different scans used by postgreSQL.
 I mentionned the sequential scan (`seq scan`), the next [article](/blog/explain-2/) focuses on that.